PanK0/TalkingChalks/Evaluation/README.md

 **Preferred devices to activate TalkingChalks:**

 Interpreting the data we can conclude that people are more confident with smartbands, but also using QR codes or dedicated apps would be a possibility.
-But the entire survey showed us why a smartband, and it's explained later in the document.

 <img src="pics/dev.png" alt="custom" width="600"/>